 At no point in history have there ever been so many restaurants.
 Differentiating your establishment from competitors isn’t just obvious—it’s a matter of survival!
 Restaurants that don’t advertise either online or in print are going to be beaten down by chain restaurants in their neighborhood.

 The good news is that you don’t need a million-dollar marketing budget to get new customers.
-Here are eight ways of attracting new customers to your restaurant for free.
+For more tips on marketing, see seven ways of attracting new customers to your restaurant for free.

 “Bad location” can mean many things for a restaurant, including: